Why healthy dancer snacks are so important

 The Bento Box – a dancer’s best friend.

 I may or may hot have a slight lunch box obsession but that is a whole other story.
-The great thing about the Bento stye box is you can pack it full of lots of little snacky foods that your dancer can grab on the run.
+The great thing about the Bento style box is you can pack it full of lots of little snacky foods that your dancer can grab on the run.
 This is important as dancers often don’t have long to snack.
-Also, if you have something to pack that is perhaps not the most nutritious, you can pop little of it in one of the smaller compartments.
+Also, if you have something to pack that is perhaps not the most nutritious, you can pop a little of it in one of the smaller compartments.
 Not to mention that they are just fun and cute and make the whole drudgery of packing a lunchbox super fun!

 To summarise, things that are NOT good dancer snacks (these are snacks I see all the time)

 - a whole packet of rice crackers